seasketch/global-datasources/README.md

 * Add layer: Layer -> Add Layer -> Add Raster Layer -> Choose Protocol https -> Copy URL of TIF to URI field -> Add.

 To export a subset of polygons:
-* Raster menu -> Extraction -> Clip raster by extent -> Clipping extent menu click the dropdown -> Draw on map canvas -> draw the bounding box -> Leave as EPSG:6933 -> Click Run -> Close meny once complete
+* Raster menu -> Extraction -> Clip raster by extent -> Clipping extent menu click the dropdown -> Draw on map canvas -> draw the bounding box -> Leave as EPSG:6933 -> Click Run -> Close menu once complete
 * Right-click the new raster clip layer -> Export -> Save As -> GeoTiff.

 You can now import this smaller GeoTiff file into a geoprocessing project.